rlzh/cs754-p3/README.md

         './setupNuclio <docker_username> <docker_password>' to setup Nuclio on k8s </br>
     OR </br>
         './setupMiniNuclio <VM_DRIVER>' to setup Nuclio on minikube locally.
 VM_DRIVER should be hyperkit (for macOS) or virtualbox (for linux). </br>
+3. add <minikube ip>:5000 to docker insecure registries and restart docker (see https://stackoverflow.com/questions/42211380/add-insecure-registry-to-docker)
-3. (optional) run './nuclioDash.sh' to expose Nuclio Dashboard at http://localhost:8070
+4. (optional) run './nuclioDash.sh' to expose Nuclio Dashboard at http://localhost:8070

 ## Deploying Function